TonyKaravasilev/CryptoMananaDocs/docs/randomness-generators.md

 &nbsp;&nbsp;&nbsp;&nbsp;The general language definition of randomness is the absence of a pattern or any predictability in an event.
 The random sequence of events, symbols or steps must also be unpredictable or without any visible combination order.
 Frequently, when testing with a huge amount of unpredictable events, also known as trials, patterns may still appear.
-An example of this may be the throwing of a dice or a coin multiple times until revealing some probability model or repeated behavior.
+An example of this may be the throwing of dice or a coin multiple times until revealing some probability model or repeated behavior.

 &nbsp;&nbsp;&nbsp;&nbsp;In mathematics and statistics, a random variable is an assignment of a numerical value to each